lelechen63/ATVGnet/README.md

 0. If you want to train these models using this version of pytorch without modifications, please notice that:
 	- You need at lest 12 GB GPU memory.
 	- There might be some other untested issues.
+0. There is another intresting and useful research on audio to landmark genration.
+Please check it out at https://github.com/eeskimez/Talking-Face-Landmarks-from-Speech.
 ### Todos

  - Release training data